s316467/Soft-tissue-thickness/README.md

 - `Assembly-CSharp.csproj`: C# project file.

 ### 4. Paper
 The Paper folder includes all the files necessary for compiling the research paper on Overleaf.
+Key components include:
+- `Men_mean_BMI_withoutAge.png`: Image for the paper showing mean BMI for men without age consideration.
+- `Women_mean_BMI_withoutAge.png`: Image for the paper showing mean BMI for women without age consideration.
+- `template.tex`: LaTeX template file for the paper.
+- `Definitions`: Folder containing definitions and related files for the paper.

 ## Main Contributors